alekdavis/ConfigFile/README.md

     }
 }
 ```
-The `_meta` element describes the config file structure.
+The root `_meta` element describes the config file structure.
 It does not include any configuration settings.
 The important attributes of the `_meta` element are:

 `version`